The People Behind The Commission

 FormerlyMember of the Technical Committee on Business Taxation

-Bev Dahlby is a Distinguished Fellow in the School of Public Policy and Professor of Economics at the University of Calgary.
+Bev Dahlby is a Distinguished Fellow and Research Director in the School of Public Policy at the University of Calgary.

 Bev has served as a policy advisor to the federal and provincial governments in Canada on the reform of business taxation, the fiscal equalization program, tax credits for television and film industry, taxation of inbound foreign direct investment, saving non-renewable resource revenues, and programs in support of research and development and innovation.

-His international experience includes advisory work on tax reform in Malawi for the IMF, in Thailand for the Thailand Development Research Institute in Bangkok, and in Brazil for the World Bank.
+His international experience includes advisory work on tax reform in Malawi for the IMF, in Thailand for the Thailand Development Research Institute in Bangkok, and in Brazil and Mexico for the World Bank.

 Bev served on Statistics Canada’s advisory council from 2005 to 2012.
 In 2010-11, he was a member of the Expert Panel on Federal Support to Research and Development (Jenkins Panel).